nevendyulgerov/jquery.notifier/README.md

 </script>
 ```

 The 'success' notification above will be executed when the event 'notifier.notify' is triggered.
 The execution will be delayed with 1 second.
-On the show event of the notification a new 'info' notification will appear with a 1 second delay.
-On the hide event of the notification a new 'warning' notification will appear, again with a 1 second delay.
+On the show event of the notification a new 'info' notification will appear with a delay of 1 second.
+On the hide event of the notification a new 'warning' notification will appear, again with a delay of 1 second.